sedelmeyer/cs109b_groupproject/docs/analysis/07-linear.rst

 --------------------------

 The unabridged notebook used to generate the findings in this section can be `found here on GitHub <https://github.com/sedelmeyer/nyc-capital-projects/blob/master/notebooks/07_baseline_linear_models.ipynb>`_.

-.. contents:: In this section
-  :local:
-  :depth: 2
-  :backlinks: top

 Fit the model
 ^^^^^^^^^^^^^